catalyst/azure-connector_moodle/README.md

 # Setting up Moodle Webservices

-Prior to using this connector
+Prior to using this connector with Moodle at least some of the supported Moodle webservices need to be configured and the Moodle Restful plugin needs to be installed.

 # Using this connector in Azure